Story and Photos By Christine Becker.

 Join in the Fun

-If you’d like to join the vermicomposting community as a freshly minted composter or expand your existing composting skills, you are wholeheartedly invited to join us for a fun, informative, and hands-on vermicomposting training at Holly Hill Farm in Cohasset on Saturday, April 29th from 9:00 am to 10:30 am.
-The training will be led by the interviewees and me.
-Each participant will have the opportunity to purchase a fully stocked composting bin including fresh bedding, a supply of worms, a starter worm feed kit, and more!
-Sign up by visiting https://hollyhillfarm.org/events as registration is required.
+If you’d like to join the vermicomposting community as a freshly minted composter or expand your existing composting skills, you are wholeheartedly invited to join in the fun, informative, and hands-on vermicomposting training at Holly Hill Farm in Cohasset.
+Find upcoming dates and sign up by visiting https://hollyhillfarm.org/events.